ahlstromcj/seq66/README.md

         *   Modify flag now set when painting notes in seqroll.
         *   Fixed handling of Live/Song mode in performer and in 'rc' saving.
         *   Improved appearance of Loop/Record/Quantize buttons in main grid.
-        *   Improved modification detection of sequences.
+        *   Improved modification detection of sequences and main window.
-        *   Refactored the reading of global SeqSpecs for better robustness.
+        *   Refactored global SeqSpecs for better robustness, fewer surprises.
         *   Added a file-changed check before restarting the application.
     *   Version 0.98.5:
         *   Added locking for the event-drawing loops to prevent segfaults.